jbananak-jfrog/ReadME-ML/docs/Get Started/getting-started-ml.md

 <Image align="center" border={true} src="https://files.readme.io/24416c14ed7f479f1e433d68050b3ff4e7a64b08318759636b35055ec0cec97c-AI_ML_Diagram_for_JFrog_ML.png" className="border" />

 You're looking at a map of how JFrog can help you govern and manage all your AI and ML assets.
-Read on to understand how JFrog secures your system, and helps prevent the entry of malicious or ??? assets into your software environment.
+Read on to understand how JFrog secures your system, and helps prevent the entry of malicious or unvetted assets into your software environment.

 ***